djeada/Parallel-And-Concurrent-Programming/README.md

 The main module we'll be using is named <code>asyncio</code>.
 It is distinguished for its outstanding speed and simplicity of usage.
 It makes it easy to write single-threaded concurrent programs using corutines (stripped down version of threads).
 It conceals the complexities of concurrent programming from us by providing a plethora of different functions that implement numerous synchronization strategies for us.

-Futures

-Futures are objects that have the __await__() method implemented, and their job is to hold a certain state and result.
-The state can be one of the following:

-    PENDING - future does not have any result or exception set.
-    CANCELLED - future was cancelled using fut.cancel() FINISHED - future was finished, either by a result set using fut.set_result() or by an exception set using fut.set_exception()

-The result, just like you have guessed, can either be a Python object, that will be returned, or an exception which may be raised.

 #### Examples in JavaScript

  FUTURE = PROMISE